codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 Containers help you to deal with many problems:

 1. You can package complex applications to reduce the overhead of running in new environments
-    - Imagine starting in a company and needing a week to have your machine to run the application.
+    - Imagine starting in a company and needing a week to set up your machine to run the application.
 Docker solves that problem.
-2. No more “It runs on my machine”, with docker you can have deterministic builds where everyone has the same environment.
+2. No more “It runs on _my_ machine”.
+With Docker you can have deterministic builds where everyone has the same environment.
-3. Portability, today all the big cloud companies have a container service, so if you want to move from one cloud to another, you can do without any problem.
+3. Portability: today all the big cloud companies have a container service, so if you want to move from one cloud to another, you can do so without any problem.

 ## <a name="working-with-containers"></a>Working with containers

-Docker create containers based in images that contains all the files needed to run the application, Docker will run the application and after that the container will be erased, nothing will be saved inside the container.
+Docker creates containers based on images that contain all the files needed to run the application, Docker will run the application and after that the container will be erased, nothing will be saved inside the container.

 We can start running our first container with:

 ```shell
 $ docker run hello-world
 ```
-The first thing it will show is that you don’t have the image `hello-world` so it will download.
-But where this image is comming from?
-Docker has a service called `Docker Hub` that stores and version docker images, it’s basically a GitHub for docker.
+The first thing it will show is that you don’t have the image `hello-world` so it will download it.
+But where is this image coming from?
+Docker has a service called `Docker Hub` that stores and versions docker images.
+It’s basically a GitHub for docker.

 ```
 Unable to find image 'hello-world:latest' locally